 Following its successful marketing strategy, by adapting the brand to the Chinese market, Starbucks not only sells coffee, tea, coffee beans, and mooncakes but also sells cups.
-Its tumbler cups and coffee mugs are very popular in China, which is often sold out in a couple of weeks.
+Its tumbler cups and coffee mugs are very popular in China and are often sold out in a couple of weeks.
 All throughout China, cups with the Starbucks logo are everywhere.

 Starbucks also has been franchising in China for years.
 They are well established even in smaller cities.
 They even have their biggest outlet in Shanghai.
 It is more than a place to drink tea or coffee, it is a tourist spot!

-How starbucks are using digital market platform to reach Chinese consumers ?
+How is Starbucks using a digital market platform to reach Chinese consumers?

-Starbucks is promoting its brand on several and successful ways by using chinese digital marketing platforms, like Wechat, Weibo, Dianping, Eleme, Tmall and Baidu.
+Starbucks is promoting its brand in several and successful ways by using Chinese digital marketing platforms, like WeChat, Weibo, Dianping, Eleme, Tmall, and Baidu.